 Nowadays it seems you can add a ‘noir’ label to just about anything.
-So far, though, none have got close to challenging the unrivaled respect commanded by ‘Nordic Noir’.
+So far, though, none of these labels have got close to challenging an unrivaled respect commanded by ‘Nordic Noir’.
 But if last week’s Edinburgh Book Festival is anything to go by, Scotland’s ‘Tartan Noir’ may be on the way up…

 As McIlvanney ages, Ian Rankin is now considered the genre’s father.
-His Rebus novels now total twenty, with the most recent published in 2016.
-They have been translated into twenty six different languages, adapted into a long-running early noughties series starring John Hannah and Ken Stott, and routinely sell more than a million copies during the first month of publication in the UK, accounting for more than 10 per cent of crime book sales in the UK.
+His Rebus novels now total twenty and have been translated into twenty six different languages, adapted into a long-running series starring John Hannah and Ken Stott, and routinely sell more than a million copies during their first month of publications, accounting for more than 10 per cent of crime book sales in the UK.
 ‘Nordic Noir’ accounts for a higher percentage in Scandinavia, but, if it doesn’t watch out, and Rankin’s work continues to excel, this Scottish menace could steal some of the headlines elsewhere.